The Ultimate Portable Tech Packing List For NZ Travels

 Can’t remember where you parked?
 Car got stolen with all your goods in it?
 With a GPS tracker, you can find it again almost instantly.
 Simply place it inside your car or mount it to the undercarriage, and you’re good to go.

-The Fox Tracker is a rugged, waterproof tracking device designed to locate and find high value assets like your car, motorhome or boat.
+A rugged, waterproof tracking device designed to locate and find high-value assets like your car, motorhome or boat.
 With a low cost and a super long battery life (4 years) this could be one of the best investments you make for the security of your vehicle.

 Handsfree phone holder or car kit